tmiddlet2666/coherence-grafana-metrics/README.md

 > Note: Change the `host.docker.internal` to an actual host name if you are running Prometheus outside of docker.

-## 9. Import the Grafana Dashboards
+## 9. Import the Grafana dashboards

 Login to Grafana and click on the `+` then `Import` and `Upload JSON File`.
 Select each of the dashboards in the `coherence-operator/dashboards/grafana` directory you cloned above